FIHCR Annual History Prizes

-Launching in 2026, the FIHCR Annual History Prizes honour exceptional works of historical scholarship and historical fiction that contribute to serious public understanding of India’s past.
+The FIHCR Annual History Prizes honour exceptional works of historical scholarship and historical fiction that contribute to a deeper public understanding of India’s past.
 By foregrounding rigorous research and civilisational storytelling, the prizes encourage intellectual independence and elevate historically grounded national discourse.

 Recognising Excellence in History Writing and Civilisational Storytelling